DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-06-interviews-iteration-2.md

 - The ‘Interview preferences’ icon is using a check mark which is not really what it’s for.
 - Should a cancelled interview disappear from the UI or get marked as cancelled?
 - The interview list page needs to show course details.
-- Use or don’t use an ‘article’ for the button text - be consistent.
+- Use or do not use an ‘article’ for the button text - be consistent.